rjsmith/rsbatech-modules/README.md

 * [Factory - provided module mappings](https://github.com/rjsmith/rsbatech-modules/wiki/Factory-Module-Mapping-Library) included
 * Use multiple Pylades and Orestes-One modules connected to different TouchOSC and Electra-One controllers in the same Rack (e.g. dedicate one iPad to controlling a Mix Master, another iPad for controlling other modules and an Electra-One controlling a Rack-wide mapping, all at the same time)

-Plus most MIDI-CAT features (up to its [v2.0.beta4](https://github.com/stoermelder/vcvrack-packone/blob/v2/CHANGELOG.md#20beta4))
+Plus most MIDI-CAT features (up to and including [v2.0.beta4](https://github.com/stoermelder/vcvrack-packone/blob/v2/CHANGELOG.md#20beta4))

 ## Documentation